Hot Fun In The Summertime

 Hot Weather Cooking

-New York and many other places have already had blistering heat, and it's only the start of July.
-Obviously there are ways to keep the temperature down in our city kitchens -- use the microwave, put slightly ajar lids on pots of boiling water, do more stove-top and broiler cooking and less roasting.
+New York and many other places have already had blistering heat, and it's only mid-June.
+Obviously there are ways to keep the temperature down in our city kitchens -- use the microwave, put slightly ajar lids on pots of boiling water to manage the steam, do more stove-top and broiler cooking and less roasting.
 Eat things raw.

-Here are some things I've made in the past few steamy weeks:
+Here are some things I've made in the past few weeks and expect to repeat before summer is over:

 - Garlic scape pesto that I've served with boiled shrimp and also plain, boiled potatoes.

 - Tuna belly quick-sautéed in a little butter in a skillet.
 Tuna belly is hard to find but it's usually available in New York at The Lobster Place in Chelsea Market.
-Price is about $15 a pound.
+It's not cheap.

 - Green or yellow beans cooked until tender and tossed with little slices of sautéed chorizo, cooked just until the surface crisps and the pan becomes oily.